jokester/typescript-boilerplate/README.md

 ## How To Use

+If you need monorepo:

+start with the whole repo , duplicate or remove variant subpackages as needed

+else:

-Download zip / tar.xz files from Github releases.
-Each file contains 1 variant.
+start with a package subdirectory, or download ejected zip / tar.xz from Github releases.

 ## Variants